2018 Southern Syria offensive: Background

 Daraa city is known as 'the cradle of the revolution', as the torture and murder of youths from Daraa had been one of the defining events that led to a growth of the protest movement against the Assad government in 2011.
-Thus, analysts have said that its capture by the government would be a key symbolic victory over the rebels, as well as consolidate the government's power in the south of Syria.
+Thus, analysts have said that its capture by the government would be a key symbolic victory over the rebels, consolidating the government's power in the south of Syria.
 An estimated 750,000 civilians lived in the region prior to the outbreak of fighting, according to the United Nations (UN).

 The offensive was launched in one of the de-escalation (safe) zones agreed upon by Russia, Turkey, and Iran in May 2017.
 In July that year, the U.S., Russia, and Jordan announced an agreement they had reached for a cease-fire in the areas of Daraa, Quneitra and Sweida.
 Washington then reportedly promised a robust response to any campaign that violated the agreement.
 However, US forces took no action to stop the assault.

 To ease Israeli concerns and prevent possible Israeli intervention, Russia and Israel reached an agreement prior to the offensive that Iranian-backed forces would not aid the Syrian government with the attack on Daraa, and the US government warned rebel forces that they could not expect military support.